tidyverse/tidyverse.org/content/blog/2020-04-usethis-1-6-0/index.markdown

     ```r
     options(usethis.description = list(
+      `Authors@R` = utils::person(
-      `Authors@R` = utils::person("Hadley", "Wickham", , "hadley@rstudio.com", role = c("aut", "cre"))
+        "Hadley", "Wickham", , "hadley@rstudio.com",
+        role = c("aut", "cre")
+      )
     ))
     ```

-    As you can see from the syntax highlighting, it's now much easier to see if you all the quotes and commas in the right place.
+    As you can see from the syntax highlighting, it's now much easier to see if you've got all the quotes and commas in the right place.
+When you do this in `.Rprofile`, note that you **must** call it as `utils::person()`.

-## Contributing to packages
+## Contributing to packages via GitHub pull requests

 Based on our experiences at [tidyverse developer day](https://www.tidyverse.org/blog/2019/11/tidyverse-dev-day-2020/), we've tweaked the behaviour of usethis to ensure that new files have the same line ending as the rest of the project.
-We've also continued to polish our family of pull request helpers to reduce common problems.
-And thanks to [Mine Cetinkaya-Rundel]() we now have an article that [explains the overall workflow](https://usethis.r-lib.org/articles/articles/pr-functions.html).
+We've also continued to polish our family of pull request helpers to work in more real-world situations.
+And, thanks to [Mine Cetinkaya-Rundel](http://www2.stat.duke.edu/~mc301/), we now have an article that [explains the overall workflow](https://usethis.r-lib.org/articles/articles/pr-functions.html).

 ## Thank you!